History of technology: Stone Age

 The end of the last Ice Age about 10,000 years ago is taken as the end point of the Upper Paleolithic and the beginning of the Epipaleolithic / Mesolithic.
 The Mesolithic technology included the use of microliths as composite stone tools, along with wood, bone, and antler tools.

 The later Stone Age, during which the rudiments of agricultural technology were developed, is called the Neolithic period.
 During this period, polished stone tools were made from a variety of hard rocks such as flint, jade, jadeite, and greenstone, largely by working exposures as quarries, but later the valuable rocks were pursued by tunneling underground, the first steps in mining technology.
 The polished axes were used for forest clearance and the establishment of crop farming and were so effective as to remain in use when bronze and iron appeared.
-These stone axes were used alongside a continued use of stone tools such as a range of projectiles, knives, and scrapers, as well as tools, made organic materials such as wood, bone, and antler.
+These stone axes were used alongside a continued use of stone tools such as a range of projectiles, knives, and scrapers, as well as tools, made from organic materials such as wood, bone, and antler.

 Stone Age cultures developed music and engaged in organized warfare.
-Stone Age humans developed ocean-worthy outrigger canoe technology, leading to migration across the Malay archipelago, across the Indian Ocean to Madagascar and also across the Pacific Ocean, which required knowledge of the ocean currents, weather patterns, sailing, and celestial navigation.
+Stone Age humans developed ocean-worthy outrigger canoe technology, leading to migration across the Malay Archipelago, across the Indian Ocean to Madagascar and also across the Pacific Ocean, which required knowledge of the ocean currents, weather patterns, sailing, and celestial navigation.

 Although Paleolithic cultures left no written records, the shift from nomadic life to settlement and agriculture can be inferred from a range of archaeological evidence.
 Such evidence includes ancient tools, cave paintings, and other prehistoric art, such as the Venus of Willendorf.
 Human remains also provide direct evidence, both through the examination of bones, and the study of mummies.
 Scientists and historians have been able to form significant inferences about the lifestyle and culture of various prehistoric peoples, and especially their technology.